Dmitry Koldun discography: Star Factory

 The following songs were performed by Koldun during his time as a contestant on the hit Russian TV show Star Factory/Фа́брика звёзд.
 Some were later available as studio versions.

 Eurovision entries

 The following songs were Koldun's entries into the Eurovision Song Contest and their variations.

 Music videos

 DVDs

 Koldun currently has two DVDs, one included with the Work Your Magic album.
 The DVD included with the album features the video to Work Your Magic in both English and Russian.
-Koldun's other DVD Magic Works in Europe is a documentary that looks at Koldun's life, his tour around Europe prior to the Eurovision Song Contest 2007, rehearsels in Helsinki and the music video to Work Your Magic.
+Koldun's other DVD Magic Works in Europe is a documentary that looks at Koldun's life, his tour around Europe prior to the Eurovision Song Contest 2007, rehearsals in Helsinki and the music video to Work Your Magic.